by Sam Bock on August 06, 2019

 “The legal role is an increasingly integral part of company, and we are increasingly viewed as proactive counselors who should be involved earlier as business strategies and policies are developed,” he says.
 “We interact with everyone in the company and take a collaborative win-win approach to understanding business goals and helping balance risks and benefits.”

-In an article written for Inside Counsel last year, Nancy Jessen from UnitedLex agreed.
+In an article written for Inside Counsel, Nancy Jessen from UnitedLex agreed.
 She called GCs out on their responsibility to have a bigger impact on their companies:

 If you are a GC and want to avoid the stereotypes and the “cost center” trap, you will likely need to retrain your own thinking.